New Jersey Distracted Driving Accident Attorneys

 If an injured party can prove that another driver was distracted just prior to the crash, it becomes much easier to establish legal liability for the accident and the injuries that resulted.
 When we investigate an accident, we look at physical evidence of a distraction, such as a spilled drink in the car’s interior.
 We also interview drivers carefully to get the distracted behavior on record.
 Victims of accidents often recall things the other driver said that suggest he or she wasn’t paying attention.
 We also subpoena cell phone records to see if there was a phone call or a text message made around the time of the crash.
 By assembling strong proof of liability, we build a compelling case to recover the full compensation you deserve.

 Contact our accomplished New Jersey lawyers for your distracted driving accident

-Brach Eichler Trial Lawyers provides capable and aggressive representation for victims of distracted driving accidents throughout New Jersey.
+Brach Eichler Injury Lawyers provides capable and aggressive representation for victims of distracted driving accidents throughout New Jersey.
 Let us help you obtain the full personal injury compensation you deserve.
 Call us today at 973-364-8300 or contact us online to schedule a free consultation.